 Lemon flavored anything and I’m in love actually.
 If that’s the case for you too, you’ll have to check out these lemon cookies, this lemon pound cake, or my favorite lemon poppyseed scones.
 Yum, yum, YUM!

 These muffins are soft, fluffy and the batter comes together in minutes.
-You’ll love how lemony and bright these are and they are piled high with an amazing almond streusel topping.
+You’ll love how lemony and bright these are and their perfectly high domed bakery-style muffin tops.

 Table of contents

 For the ingredient measurements and entire recipe, be sure to scroll down to the bottom of the blog post where the recipe card is located.

 - Flour: be sure to spoon and level the flour by using a spoon to scoop the flour into the measuring cup and use the back of a knife to level off the top of it.
 Using this method helps because you could end up with 50% more than you need if you just scoop the measuring cup into the bag.

 - Poppyseeds: of course!
 This recipe is loaded with 2 Tbsp. poppyseeds.

 - Sugar: You’ll need white sugar for the muffin batter.